ThamimHayath/AI-Customer-Support-Assistant/README.md

 1. Push the repo to GitHub
 2. Go to **Settings → Pages**
 3. Set source to **Deploy from a branch → main → / (root)**
-4. Your live URL will be: `https://your-username.github.io/ai-customer-support-assistant`
+4. Live URL will be: `https://ThamimHayath.github.io/ai-customer-support-assistant`

 ---